kalivtrope/dancing-robots/doc/src/user/problemset/sortp/README.md

     - this diagonal continues in the bottom-right direction all the way until it hits a border wall
   - the start is placed at position column 2, row 2 (the bottom-left-most non-wall position)
   - the start is placed at position column `2n+1`, row `2n+1` (the top-right-most non-wall position)
+### Objective
-- Eralk's task is to rearrange the items so that the grid represents a sequnce `1,2,...,n`
+- Eralk's task is to rearrange the items so that the grid represents a sequence `1,2,...,n`

 ## Examples